 1. CV OR RÉSUMÉ

-2. PERSONAL STATEMENT
+2. STATEMENT OF INTEREST

 Please provide a brief account of your interest in your selected seminars.